Editorial guide

 Next step after iPhone face yoga app should reduce decision fatigue

 After reading, the next step should fit an iPhone reminder flow where the app should reduce decision fatigue.
-For "Why an iPhone face yoga app should reduce decision fatigue", choose one focus area and keep the session under five minutes.
+For "An iPhone face yoga app should reduce decision fatigue", choose one focus area and keep the session under five minutes.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not push the App Store link before the question is answered.
-The useful outcome is simple.
+The useful outcome is simple: the.